Illustration of a storefront showing different product prices per user role

 There are lots of benefits to setting multiple prices per product in WooCommerce:

-• Expand your target marketWooCommerce different prices for users allow you to increase the size of your potential audience.
+• Expand your target marketSetting different prices for different users allows you to increase the size of your potential audience.
 As well as selling to public retail customers, you can effectively create a hidden area of your store for other customer groups.

 • Encourage each type of customer to buy morePricing is highly psychological and you need to set prices based on the needs and expectations of each group of customers.
 Setting multiple prices per product gives you full control to do this.